Build Log

 Read the noteJan 23, 2026

-How a message interpolation feature in Log4j turned every Java application into an unauthenticated RCE target, and what the response revealed about software supply chains.
+How a message interpolation feature in Log4j turned every Java app into an unauthenticated RCE target, and what the response revealed about supply chains.

 Read the noteOct 3, 2025